Language Spoken in Croatia: Is English Enough for Tourists?

 Alright, let’s jazz up the history of the Croatian language a bit!

 Way back before Croatian was even a thing, Latin was the cool kid on the block, influencing future literary languages.
-But then, in the 6th and 7th centuries, the Slavs rolled into the empire and brought their regional Slavic dialect with them.
+But then, in the 6th and 7th centuries, the Slavs re-entered the empire and brought their regional Slavic dialects with them.

 Fast forward to today, and what we’ve got is this excellent language called Hrvatski, or Croatian as we know it.
 It’s got these three unique dialects I mentioned earlier – Čakavian, Kajkavian, and Štokavian.